Skip to content

 @tesseron/server

-@tesseron/server is what you use in a Node process - an Express server, a NestJS app, a CLI tool, a background worker.
-The builder API is identical to @tesseron/web; only the transport differs.
+@tesseron/server is what you use in a Node process - an Express server, a NestJS app, a CLI tool, a background worker, an Electron main process.
+The builder API is identical to @tesseron/web; the transport is what's different.

 Use server whenUse web when